"I wish you wouldn't keep appearing and vanishing so suddenly; you make one quite giddy!"

 "I am grateful to Prof. Chris Isham for inviting me to present these ideas at a seminar in Imperial College, which was scheduled for November 27, 2002."
 True, because his invitation made me think very carefully about the practical implications from my work, and one year later I filed a proposal at the 2004 Rolex Awards for Enterprise.

-Let me finish with the following statements: I do not need quantum gravity to practice PHI3.
-The theoretical ideas are very simple, yet it took me full sixteen years to learn them, from January 1972 to May 1988 (I'm not smart).
-All my efforts to suggest some ideas on quantum gravity are dictated by my strong desire to distinguish myself from all people who practice parapsychology, and to test my theory of PHI (just 'physics of human intention') by elaborating on its implications for quantum gravity.
+Let me finish with the following statements: all my efforts to suggest some ideas on quantum gravity are dictated by my strong desire to distinguish myself from all people who practice parapsychology, and to test my theory by elaborating on its implications for quantum gravity.

-If you want parapsychology, watch David Blaine.
+If you want parapsychology, watch C. Angel.
 If someone is interested in PHI3, we should first discuss the ideas proposed here.
 First things first.

-Subsequently, if my ideas on quantum gravity are wrong, there will be strong possibility that the theory of PHI3 (not explained at this web site) is also wrong, since one third from it would be proven wrong.
-Which would in turn mean that I may indeed be just some parapsychologist and door-to-door salesman.
+Subsequently, if my ideas on quantum gravity are wrong, the whole theory of PHI3 (not explained at this web site) will also be wrong.
 Alternatively, if my ideas on quantum gravity are correct, there might -- just might -- be some possibility that the whole theory of PHI3 (again, not explained at this web site) could also be correct.
-I am quite confident about the other two pieces, 'physiology of human intention' and 'psychology of human intention', because everything there is directly grounded on indisputable and widely accepted facts.
-The case of 'physics of human intention' and its predictions for quantum gravity, however, is still totally unclear, and I really wanted, very much indeed, to "qualify for a job at IC Physics Department".
+I am quite confident about the other two pieces, 'physiology of human intention' and 'psychology of human intention', because everything there is directly grounded on indisputable experimental facts.
+The case of 'physics of human intention' and its predictions for quantum gravity, however, was (October 2002) totally unclear, and I really wanted, very much indeed, to "qualify for a job at IC Physics Department".

 Well, you never know what you lose when you win, and the other way around.